-Retired in 2008 I began compiling our family history on Ancestry.com which led me to Find A Grave - and even more relatives.|
+Retiring in 2008 I delved into our family history on Ancestry.com, begun in 2001.
+This led me to Find A Grave - and even more relatives.|

 I'm a first-generation American who spent much of my first 10 years in Canada.
-Mum was 100% Irish, a first-generation Canadian with parents from Derry City.
+Mum was 100% Irish, a first-generation Canadian born in Montreal with parents from Derry City.